ioBroker/ioBroker.docs/docs/de/adapterref/iobroker.fritzdect/README.md

 Es ist ratsam das log anzuschauen, sofern nicht aussagekräftig oder zu wenig Information ist der debug modus über die Experteneinstellung der Instanz vorzuwählen.

 ## Changelog
+### 2.5.2
+* correction for komfort, absenk if receiving 253/254 for OFF/ON

+### 2.5.1
+* correction for energy today value

+### 2.5.0
+* getbasicdevicestats for powermeter (voltage, power, energy)
+* derived values from energy stats -> year to date, month to date, last 12 month, last 31 days, todays accumulation

+### 2.4.1 (npm)
+* corrections reported by adapter-checker

+### 2.4.0
+* new function for routines which activatetrigger
+* correction for templates and scenario (all templates are buttons, no need to check functionbitmask)

 ### 2.3.1
 * new function gettriggerlist in admin
 * corrected xml2json-light (included drirectly in repo until PR#8 is merged in repo), caused problems with templates in newer FB-firmware